 This is a pretty special addition to our bar scene.
 Go up the red carpet into a corridor adorned with art on the wall and then enter an antiques museum, bar and tapas restaurant.
 Buy a drink and also receive a complimentary tapas plate.
 Told you this was special.

-The bar at this new hotel is certainly proving to be super popular with Jewellery Quarter residents for drinks at the weekend.
+The bar at this beautiful boutique hotel is super popular with Jewellery Quarter residents for drinks at the weekend.
 As well as a pretty swanky bar, it has an amazing all weather terrace with a separate bar complete with air conditioning.

-Formerly Vertu Bar but from Monday, June 20, this place will be exposing its history as a yes you’ve guessed a Button Factory.
-This corner site in Frederick Street and Regent Street dates back to around 1824.
+Formerly Vertu Bar, this corner site in Frederick Street and Regent Street dates back to around 1824.
 Beers, wines and coffee will be available as well as food with Argentinian influences.
 And it has a rooftop terrace – perfect for summer drinking

 Food is served until 9pm which means it’s a good place to be to line your stomach before a long evening.